Blog

 With your nail tech certification, you may perform the following duties:

-- Manicures and pedicures: Filing, cutting, buffing, shaping, and polishing fingernails and toenails, as well as cuticle care.
-Your services may also include applying acrylic nails or gel polish, which fetches a higher price than a standard manicure.
+• Manicures and pedicures: Filing, cutting, buffing, shaping, and polishing fingernails and toenails, as well as cuticle care.
+Your services may also include applying gel or acrylic nails, which fetches a higher price than a standard manicure.

-- Massages, scrubs, and wax: Some nail technicians provide hand and foot exfoliation and/or massage services, helping relax the client while also promoting skin health and circulation.
+• Massages, scrubs, and wax: Some nail technicians go beyond the basic nail care to provide hand and foot exfoliation and/or massage services, helping relax the client while also promoting skin health and circulation.
 A nail tech can also provide paraffin wax services, which involves coating the clients’ hands and feet in a soothing, hot wax to encourage softness.
-This is not the same as hair waxing for removal, which requires additional certification as an esthetician.
+This is not the same as hair waxing for removal, which requires additional certification as an esthetician

 Before your professional nail tech career takes off, there are several steps you’ll need to take to ensure you have the right training, licensing, and requirements to offer your nail services.